marcosjom/sys-nbframework-src/README.md

 # How to compile

+Download the repository, and follow the instructions in the `src/ext/*_howToBuild.txt` files to download the source of third-party embedded libraries.
+Optionally, these libraries can be dynamically linked to the ones installed in the operating system.

 The following steps will create static libraries.
 In your project you should link to the `static-libray` and add a reference to its `include` folder.

 ## Windows